-The Acte de Vente or Acte Authentique is the final contract to be signed by the buyer and seller, when a property is bought in France, and must be witnessed by a notaire.
+The Acte de Vente or Acte Authentique is the final purchase-sale contract signed by the buyer and seller of a property in France.
+It must be prepared and witnessed by a notaire, who acts as a representative of the state.
+The Acte de Vente will usually be signed within three to four months from signing the Compromis de Vente for re-sale properties.
 Those who will need to be present include the buyer, the seller and the notaire.

-The Acte de Vente will usually be signed within three to four months from signing the Compromis de Vente for re-sale properties.
-For new build properties it depends on the original contract.
-The process can be fairly quick too, if the developer has already purchased the land and obtained planning permission.
+The Acte de Vente will usually be signed within three to four months from signing the Compromis de Vente.
+For new build properties the timing of the signing will depend on the date of delivery specified in the original construction contract.
+The process can be fairly quick for a plot of land, if the developer has already purchased the land and obtained planning permission.

 Power of Attorney

 The contract must be signed and formalised in France.
 If any of the parties is unable to appear in person, it is possible to appoint a power of attorney for the representative to attend the signing.
 The estate agent, however, is not allowed to represent their client by power of attorney.
 The Power of Attorney document will need to be witnessed by a notary public or solicitor in the country of origin, and comply with the proper consular legalisation if applicable.

 By the time the contract is signed, the buyer should have made all the necessary arrangements to fund the purchase and pay the fees.
 This includes taxes, notaire’s fees, and the first insurance premium.
 All the necessary funds should have been transferred from the buyer to the notaire’s bank account in advance of the signing, and the notaire will also need to release money for the initial mortgage payments if necessary.